WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

 # CI Project Overview
 - The purpose of this project is to learn how to use a set of platforms called "Docker" to create software containers.
 These containers package code so that applications run efficiently across computing environments, which makes practicing them worthwhile.
-For this project, we will be using docker commands on Linux command consoles, a GitHub repository unique for this project, and a computer app called "Docker Desktop".
+For this project, we will be using docker commands on Linux command consoles, a GitHub repository unique for this project, port 80 for the containers, and a computer app called "Docker Desktop".
 # Run Project Locally
 - How to install Docker on Linux (help from `https://docs.docker.com/engine/install/ubuntu/`):
   - If you have older versions of Docker on your desktop or instance, you must uninstall them with the command `sudo apt-get remove docker docker-engine docker.io containerd runc`.